Last update: 05/05/25

 By Eugene L. Heyden, RN

-There is a real story here.
+There’s a real story here.
 I don’t like it at all.
-It’s a sad story.
-And not just a sad story, it is a tragedy.
+It is a sad story—and not just a sad story; it’s a tragedy.

 Likely, this never-ending story starts before birth.